Equestrian Business Marketing | What's your objective?

 Banner ads are a type of online advertisement that is found on websites and blogs.
 Banner ads may appear as an image or text link, which can be clicked to bring up a separate page with the company's advertising message.

 Are banner ads considered helpful in branding?
-It's true that banner ads, those long banner shaped ads you see above the info you're looking at, will inevitably appear to be excellent value, with a very low cost.
+It's true that banner ads, those long banner shaped ads you see above the info you're looking at, will inevitably appear to be excellent value, at a very low cost.
 However, the effectiveness of banner ads is debated by many, with claims that they have a negligible effect on brand awareness and are mostly ignored or actively disliked by users.
 It's hard to tell whether these impressions are based on poor placement, design or just user attitudes - but regardless, it seems clear that there is no magic bullet.

 Think about the banner ads you last saw when you were browsing the internet.
 If you don't remember seeing any, is that because you've blocked them?
 Or is it because you've learned to ignore them like you do if you're listening to commercial radio?